aniketkumar7/Sorting-in-C/README.md

-# Sorting Alogorithm in  C Language
+# Sorting Alogorithms in  C Language

 This repository contains the source code of Sorting alogorithm in C Language.